ColgateUniversityComputerScience/cosc101text/functionsindepth.rst

 Variables and parameters are local
 ----------------------------------

-When you create a variable inside a function, it is **local**, which means that it only exists inside the function.
+When you create a variable inside a function, it is **local** to the function, which means that it only exists inside the function.
 For example:

 .. code-block:: python